Gullak

 The first season premiered on the TVF's streaming platform TVF Play and on Sony Liv, on 27 June 2019, with all episodes aired on the same day.
 The show received positive response from audience.

 The program was renewed for a second season with mostly new crew members.
 Palash Vaswani directed the series, Durgesh Singh was the primary writer and Anurag Saikia and Simran Hora composed the soundtrack.
 The second season aired through Sony Liv on 15 January 2021, and unlike the first season, it received mixed reviews from critics.
-The series has been renewed for a third season.
+The series was then renewed for third season.

 The trailer for Gullak Season 3 was released on 22 March 2022.
 The trailer received a positive response from the audience.
 The show was released on 7 April 2022 on SonyLIV.